Our Team

 Grounded in a social justice, decolonized, and trauma-informed lens, I work in a strength-based, person-centered, and centered on creating a non-judgmental, affirming environment.
 I have experience supporting clients with concerns such as stress, anxiety, depression, trauma, self-harming behaviors, and other mood disorders.
 I am committed to empowering those in growing in their unique healing journeys in a compassionate and collaborative style.

-I hold an Associate Social Work Registration, 119064 in California and am supervised by Naomi Duffy, LCSW 117210, LMSW 109755.
+I hold an Associate Social Work Registration, 119064 in California and am supervised by Naomi Duffy, Licensed Clinical Social Worker (LCSW), 117210, Licensed Master Social Worker, (LMSW) 109755.

 NAOMI DUFFY, LCSW, LMSW